 Yours in Scouting,

 P.S.
 If you’re a leader, you’ll definitely want to get your leader guide now.
-They (and the boys’ handbooks) are available in an electronic version from Amazon through my affiliate link.
+They (and the boys’ handbooks) are available in an electronic version.
 Click on over to buy yours today!